Check out our interview with addy; a platform that allows Canadians to invest in different properties across Canada with as little as $1.

 Maybe you’d prefer to purchase new items right off the bat because used ones may break down more often.
 Then again, what happens when you add fuel, insurance, and regular maintenance into the mix?
 Think carefully about what pieces are truly necessary to your operation, as well as which ones you can actually afford.

-How Will the New Equipment Help Grow Your Business?
+2. How Will The New Equipment Help Grow Your Business?

 Even a well-established farm can experience financial troubles, many of which can be attributed to equipment that’s out of the owner’s budget or plain unnecessary to their operation.
 Before you apply for financing, consider how the equipment could impact your finances, versus how it would benefit your business throughout the years.